blissai/bliss-cli/README.md

 *  The path of the directory where all of your repositories are located
 *  Your git organization name

-**NOTE: You will need roughly 2gb of free space in order to install the Bliss Collector.**
+**NOTE: You will need roughly 2gb of free space in order to install the Bliss CLI Tool.**

 Dependencies
 --------